Codeirie-YT/synulb/README.md

 You must run Installer.py when you first download Synulb.
 Everytime you change the file location it has to run too.
+The Installer currently only works on windows.

 To run a synulb program (after running Installer.py), simply run:

 synulb <filename>

+Or just type synulb and it will prompt you for the filename.

+So far, only the hello world program works:

+$setup:
+;

+$main:
+    >console: "Hello, World!";
+;